-4.10 Wilding pines
+5.7 Wilding pines

 The Advocates of the Tongariro River and DoC have highlighted the wilding pines in the river channel as an issue.
-The Advocates have received funding for wilding pine control; and have contracted out some of the works to have some of the pines poisoned.
+The Advocates have in previous years received funding for wilding pine control; and have contracted out some of the works to have some of the pines poisoned.
 WRC have indicated to investigate the removal of some of the larger trees using professional services, particularly any trees which could pose a threat to the flood scheme lower down the river.